Junior High English in Fujieda

 A. Absolutely.
 I keep classes small (max 6) specifically to prevent the anxiety of large groups while still allowing for peer interaction.
 The environment is strictly "safe"—mistakes are never mocked, and patience is the standard.

-Q. Can we switch tracks if my child's needs change?
+Q. Can the focus change as my child's needs change?

 A. Yes.
-While I recommend choosing one track to start, I can adjust if circumstances change.
-Students can also bring school test materials to Conversation Track sessions when exams approach—I'm happy to answer specific questions about what they're studying.
+While we'll agree on a starting focus, I can adjust if circumstances change.
+Students can always bring school test materials to lessons when exams approach—I'm happy to answer specific questions about what they're studying, even if our usual focus is conversation.

 Q. My child has club activities.
 Are evening classes available?